LightDvlpr/PersonAPI/README.md

 ## Installation

 Two installations are required.
-One for docker and one for node.
+One for docker desktop and one for node.

 ## Docker